harsshhhgit/JS-Projects/README.md

 - [Random Color Generator](https://github.com/harsh1x4/Small-JS-Projects/tree/master/RandomColorGenerator) - Made using HTML, CSS, and JS.
 It will generate a random colour and give you the HEX code.
 - [Random Gradient Generator](https://github.com/harsh1x4/JS-Projects/tree/master/Random-Gradient-Generator) - Made using HTML, CSS, and JS.
 It will generate a random gradient.
 - [Digital Clock](https://github.com/harsh1x4/JS-Projects/tree/master/Digital-Clock) - Just a Digital Clock.
+- [GitHub Profile Finder](https://github.com/harsh1x4/JS-Projects/tree/master/GitHub-Profile-Finder) - This is created using HTML, CSS and JS.
+Using GitHub API.